-Make sure your travel companions know that you have an allergy and understand what they should do if you have an allergic reaction.
-If you have an EpiPen then make sure they know where you keep it and how to use it and what your travel insurance claims line is so that they can let them know you're having treatment.
+Tell your travel companions that you have an allergy and what they should do if you have an allergic reaction.
+If you have an EpiPen then make sure they know where you keep it and how to use it.

-If you use any medication like antihistamines or EpiPens, make sure they're in date and that you have enough of them, including spares.
+Make sure your medication like antihistamines or EpiPens are in date and that you have enough of them, including spares.

-You'll need to keep your allergy medication in your hand luggage so it's accessible.
-To avoid any issues in the airport, clearly label your medicine and get a doctor's note explaining what they are and why you need them.
+Keep your allergy medication in your hand luggage so it's accessible.
+Clearly label your medicine and get a doctor's note explaining what they are and why you need them to avoid any issues at the airport.

 Ask that it's inspected manually rather than x-rayed, as it's not known what effect x-rays have on some medicines.

-If your allergy is food-related, make sure you contact the airline well in advance of your flight.
+If your allergy is food-related, contact the airline well in advance of your flight.

-If you're allergic to peanuts, it's worth making sure your airline don't serve them as complimentary snacks to other customers, as peanut dust in a high pressure cabin can trigger a reaction.
+If you have a nut allergy, request your airline not to serve them as complimentary snacks to other passengers.
+Peanut dust in a high pressure cabin can trigger a reaction.

-If you are severely allergic then your airline may be willing to ask all passengers on your flight to refrain from eating or opening anything that contains your allergen while you're on board.
+If your allergy is severe, your airline may request all passengers on the flight to refrain from eating or opening anything that contains your allergen while you're on board.

-In a worst case scenario, if you ended up stuck abroad needing medical treatment and extended accommodation for your family, you'll need a way to pay for it without your costs escalating.
+In a worst case scenario, if you end stuck abroad needing treatment and extended accommodation, you'll need a way to pay for it without your costs escalating.

-A credit card with no foreign transaction fees is worth taking with you just in case you need to cover the cost of medical treatment and/or extra accommodation for you or your family.
+A credit card with no foreign transaction fees is worth taking with you in case you need to pay for medical treatment and/or accommodation for you or your family.